-The chunk mode must be made active before you can enable any of the counters or any of the other chunk features.
+The chunk mode must be made active before you can enable the time stamp feature or any of the other chunk features.
 Making the chunk mode inactive disables all chunk features.

 The Line Trigger Ignored, Frame Trigger Ignored, and Line Trigger End To End counters are each 32 bit counters.
 The Frame Trigger and Frames Per Trigger counters are each 16 bit counters.